ImageMagick/Usage-Markdown/distorts/index.md

 The correct way (as shown) is to use [Plus Alpha Composition](../compose/#plus) to join 'edge connected' pieces, which will result in a perfect join without transparent gaps.
 For more information see [Aligning Two Masked Images](../masking/#aligning).

-Afterwards I added a extra border, and removed all transparency.
+Afterwards I added an extra border, and removed all transparency.
 It is not required, and you could easily use any background (or "`none`") but doing so will highlight any 'gap' probaly you may have in your images.

 ~~~{.hide}